-Byte Night is an annual awareness campaign on the first Friday in October organised by Action for Children that raises funds for homeless children and those sleeping rough.
+Byte Night is an annual awareness campaign organised by Action for Children that raises funds for homeless children and those sleeping rough.
 Beginning in 1998 it has raised over £12 million to support vulnerable children and young people to find safe and stable homes.

 It brands the event as a “fantastic opportunity for team building, employee engagement and corporate networking whilst making a difference to the lives of young people” as teams of sleepers gather in one of 12 different organised locations across the country and brave the overnight cold weather.